Skynetjosh98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display content of a file
+script to display the content of two files